dougbutner/web-4/README.md

 ## **Phase Four**
 **Information entropy** is added to the systems where it can be of use.
 For example, this could make a person's (anonymous) voting record less knowable over time by increasing the amount of CPU time needed to associate one vote with another.

 **GeoSocial layers** are being used as a replacement for representative government where it is the will of the people.
-Voter informedness is measured and known, as is the exact desires of the people.
+Voter informedness is measured and known, as are the exact desires of the people.
 This creates collaboration and a renewed faith in democracy, and a feeling of belongingness and appreciation for each individual.

 # Author notes